If you want to get ahead of your competition, you must always consider search engines. Search engines are those that give you organic traffic.

 16. Set A Custom 404 Page

-I almost forget about this method, thanks Neil for the reminder!
+I almost forgot about this method, thanks Neil for the reminder!

 An 404 Error page is a web page that does not exist.
 When people go to a broken or wrong link, they will be sent to this page: “Error 404: Page Not Found”.
 Here’s an example: